postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/testing-an-api.md

 Postman integrates with some of the most widely-used Continuous Integration and Continuous Delivery (CI/CD) tools.
 After you set up CI integration for your API, you can view the status of builds or kick off a new build, all from within Postman.
 You can also run API tests created in Postman as part of your CI pipeline.

-To set up CI integration, go to **API > Connect to CI/CD Builds** and select the integration you want to add.
+To set up CI integration, go to **API > Test > Connect to CI/CD Builds** and select the integration you want to add.
 To learn more about how CI integrations work, and for detailed configuration steps, see [CI integrations](/docs/integrations/ci-integrations/).

 ![CI Integration](https://assets.postman.com/postman-docs/ci-add-integration-v9.jpg)